litexlang/golitex/README.md

 ### Comparison with Lean4

-1. Unlike Lean4, a variable(symbol) in LiTeX can has many properties instead of just one type.
-LiTeX separates concept declaration with variable declaration.
-   Concepts like "human", "mortal" are defined by def, variables like "Socrates" is declared by let.
-2. LiTeX has a declarative syntax which saves you from "naming a fact so that I can use that later to prove further results".
-   They do not need to "tell" my interpreter which facts are used to prove the fact.
-   That is why they do not need to give a name to every fact they got because the only reason why naming a fact is necessary in languages like lean4 is telling the interpreter which fact to use, and that is redundant in LiTeX because LiTeX automatically checks an expression.
-   For example: "theorem socrates_is_mortal",
-   "apply all_humans_are_mortal" are unnecessary.
+1. Unlike Lean4, a variable (or symbol) in LiTeX can possess multiple properties rather than being limited to a single type.
+In LiTeX, concept declarations are distinctly separated from variable declarations.
+For instance, concepts like "human" or "mortal" are defined using the `def` keyword, while variables such as "Socrates" are declared with `let`.

+2. LiTeX employs a declarative syntax that eliminates the need to explicitly "name" facts for later use in proofs.
+Users do not need to inform the interpreter about which facts are being used to establish a proof.
+This removes the necessity of naming every fact, a practice common in languages like Lean4, where naming is required to direct the interpreter to specific facts.
+In LiTeX, this redundancy is avoided as the language automatically verifies expressions.
-   Also, "#check" is unnecessary because any expression that does not start with a LiTeX keyword is by default "an expression to be checked".
+   For example, constructs like `theorem socrates_is_mortal` or `apply all_humans_are_mortal` become unnecessary.
+Similarly, commands like `#check` are redundant because, in LiTeX, any expression not starting with a keyword is assumed to be "an expression to be checked."
-   In short, a simple expression "Socrates is mortal" in LiTeX has many
+   In summary, a simple statement like "Socrates is mortal" in LiTeX achieves multiple objectives:

+   1. LiTeX performs a tree search through the fact base to verify its validity.
-   effects: 1.
-LiTeX searches facts base to check whether it's true based on tree search 2.
-If it's true, then this expression itself is stored as a new fact.
+   2. If validated, the expression itself is recorded as a new fact.

-3. Because LiTeX saves you from "naming a fact so that I can use that later to prove further results", LiTeX is much shorter and more concise than Lean4.
+3. By eliminating the need for explicitly naming facts for reuse in proofs, LiTeX produces more concise and streamlined code compared to Lean4.

 For more illustrative examples, please visit the ./examples directory.